James K. Galbraith

 2. What are the differences between economic science (academic economics) and economic engineering (policymaking)?

+None.
+Neither economic science nor economic engineering actually exists.
+So there can’t be a valid comparison between them.
 Academic economics is not a science.
 It is rather an offshoot of eighteenth century moral philosophy, dressed up with elaborate algebraic expressions that give it the appearance of mathematical content.
 The underlying models are built from a priori assumptions about individuals, firms, market structures and so forth that are chosen to conform with an essentially theological view of the human condition, characterized by a teleology of progress toward equilibrium and optimality.
 This runs counter to the structures of every scientific discipline since the emergence of modern evolutionary doctrine in the mid-19th century, and the advent of an understanding of thermodynamics at the end of that century.
 Economics, tied to a priori taxonomies (capital, labor, households, firms…) and modes of reasoning based largely on the mathematical devices of the seventeenth century, has never caught up with scientific thought.
 In 1897 Thorstein Veblen asked: “If we are weary under the taxonomy of a monocotyledonous wage doctrine and a cryptogamic theory of interest, with involute, loculicidal, tomentous and moniliform variants, what is the cytoplasm, centrosome, or karyokinetic process to which we may turn, and in which we may find surcease from the metaphysics of normality and controlling principles?”
 After more than a century, that question remains unanswered in academic economics.
 Further, economic policy-making is not engineering.
 That illusion went out the window with the rise of stagflation in the early 1970s, and with the advent of monetarism, supply-side economics and neoliberalism in the 1980s.
 Economic policy-making since then is largely the application, in normal times, of motivated reasoning to justify a politically-desired distributive outcome, punctuated occasionally by seat-of-the-pants emergency action in the face of dire crises.

 3. What role does economics play in society?
 Does it serve the common good?